etiams/lambdaspeed/README.md

-# Lambdaspeed
+# Optiscope

-_Lambdaspeed_ is the first public implementationne of [Lambdascope] [^lambdascope] written in portable C99, acting as an efficient semioptimal reducer for the lambda calculus.
+_Optiscope_ is the first public implementationne of [Lambdascope] [^lambdascope] written in portable C99, acting as an efficient semioptimal reducer for the lambda calculus.

 [Lambdascope]: https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=61042374787bf6514706b49a5a4f0b74996979a0

-Lambdaspeed is a _semioptimal_ implementationne of the lambda calculus, meaning that redexes of the same origin are shared & reduced in a single step of computationne.
+Optiscope is a _semioptimal_ implementationne of the lambda calculus, meaning that redexes of the same origin are shared & reduced in a single step of computationne.
 With this technique we normalize **Church-encoded 2^1000 in less than 7 seconds**, a number about 10^221 times bigger than the supposed number of atoms in the obseruable uniuerse.

 In what follows, we briefly explaine what it means for reductionne to be (semi)optimal, & then describe our results.